 About Colonie Police Department

 I would like to welcome you to the Colonie Police Department's informational website.
-Colonie is the largest suburb of the City of Albany, which is the state capital.
-We have been a New York State Accredited Agency since 1994 and currently have 115 sworn officers that are supported by 51 full and part time civilian employees.
-The Colonie Police Department is a full service police department that serves our community of 83,000 residents.
+Colonie is a large urban township at the hub of the Capital District, nestled between the cities of Albany, Troy and Schenectady.
+We have been a New York State Accredited Agency since 1994 and currently have 111 sworn officers that are supported by 50 full and part time civilian employees.
+The Colonie Police Department is a full-service police department that serves our community of 85,000 residents.

-Today there are 115 sworn officers and approximately 51 support personnel and over 60 vehicles in the police fleet.
+Today there are 111 sworn officers and 50 support personnel as well as over 60 vehicles in the police fleet.
 A state of the art E-911 communication center with computer-aided dispatch has replaced the light outside of the old Town Hall.

 The Police Department is structured into two main divisions.
 The Field Operations Division includes Patrol, Investigations and Traffic Safety.
 The Administrative Services Division provides support functions that include Communications, Records, Training, Personnel, Community Services and Animal Control.